 magento.yaml file with

-With everything prepared, we can finally add the most important action in the pipeline: Apply deployment for our Magento application.
-Just like before with MySQL, in the action details select Google Kubernetes Engine, your Google Account, Project, Zone and Cluster.
-Change the Authentication mode to ‘Service account’ and paste the content of the JSON file that you downloaded.
-In Configuration file, however, choose
+With everything prepared, we can finally add the most important action in the pipeline: Apply deployment.
+Just like before with MySQL, select Google Kubernetes Engine as the cluster type together with the rest of details: Google account, project, zone and target cluster.
+Make sure to change the Authentication mode to

 In its final form, our pipeline should look like this: